Frank Shuman: Career

-In 1892 Frank Shuman invented wire glass safety glass.
+In 1892, Frank Shuman was granted a patent for his invention of wired safety glass.
 Additional patents were issued relating to the process of making wire glass and machines for making wire glass.
 In 1914 Shuman invented a process for making laminated safety glass, called safety glass, and manufactured by the Safety Glass Company.
 In 1916 he patented a "Danger Signal" for railroad crossings, as well as the use of liquid oxygen or liquid air to propel a submarine.

 On August 20, 1897, Shuman invented a solar engine that worked by reflecting solar energy onto one-foot square boxes filled with ether, which has a lower boiling point than water, and containing black pipes on the inside, which in turn powered a toy steam engine.
 The tiny steam engine operated continuously for over two years on sunny days next to a pond at the Shuman house.

 In 1908 Shuman formed the Sun Shine Power Company with the intent to build larger power plants.
 He, along with his technical advisor A.S.E.
 Ackermann and British physicist Sir Charles Vernon Boys, developed an improved system using mirrors to reflect solar energy upon collector boxes, increasing heating capacity so much that water could now be used instead of ether.
 He also developed a low-pressure steam turbine, since most 1910 vintage steam engines were built for steam and not sun-heated water.
 Shuman's turbine processed energy four times faster than any engine of his day.
 Shuman then constructed a full-scale steam engine that was powered by low-pressure steam, enabling him to patent the entire solar engine system by 1912.
-Scientific American again featured Shuman in its issues of February 4, 1911 and September 30, 1911.
+Scientific American again featured Shuman in its issues of February 4, 1911, and September 30, 1911.

 Shuman built the world’s first solar thermal power station in Maadi, Egypt (1912-1913).
 Shuman’s plant used semi circle shaped troughs to power a 60-70 horsepower engine that pumped 6,000 gallons of water per minute from the Nile River to adjacent cotton fields.
 His system included a number of technological improvements, including absorption plates with dual panes separated by a one-inch air space.
 Although the outbreak of World War I and the discovery of cheap oil in the 1930s discouraged the advancement of solar energy, Shuman’s vision and basic design were resurrected in the 1970s with a new wave of interest in solar thermal energy.

+Shuman died in his home on Disston Street in Tacony in 1918.
 His large home and laboratories still stand in the Tacony section of Philadelphia, as an apartment house and garages.
 They were added to the historic register in October 2019, meaning they cannot be demolished or significantly altered without the Historical Commission's permission.